SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/create.md

 6. Click ![icon][img3] at the top of the field and drag it to the desired position in the form.

 7. Select the field and edit the field name if relevant.
-The original field name will always be displayed in the top right corner of the field.
+The original field name will always be displayed in the upper right corner of the field.

 8. You can also edit these settings (optional):